 American interest in Canadian immigration has surged in recent years.
 IRCC data shows consistent growth in US-origin permanent residence applications.
 Key motivators include:

-- Universal healthcare coverage through provincial health insurance plans
+- Universal healthcare coverage through provincial health insurance plans (some provinces apply a waiting period of up to about 3 months for new residents)

-- Strong labour market — Canada's 2025-2027 Immigration Levels Plan targets 395,000–500,000 new permanent residents annually
+- Strong labour market: Canada's 2025-2027 Immigration Levels Plan targets 395,000–500,000 new permanent residents annually

 - Lower cost of living in many Canadian cities compared to major US metros

-- Proximity to the US — maintain family ties and business connections
+- Proximity to the US, maintain family ties and business connections

-- Path to dual citizenship — Canada allows dual US-Canadian citizenship
+- Path to dual citizenship: Canada allows dual US-Canadian citizenship

 The geographic and cultural proximity between the US and Canada makes the transition smoother than most international moves.
 English-speaking Americans face no language barrier (outside Quebec), and professional credentials are often transferable.